lexandree/OpenStreetMap-Bonn/project.md

 ### Conclusion
 Even if you do not take into account technical errors in mass automatic data import, language differences and nuances are a big source of errors.
 I'm sure I have found only a part of them.
-It is obvious that the OpenStreetMap is not exhaustive and have small inaccuracy but is usefull, open and free too use.
+It is obvious that the OpenStreetMap is not exhaustive and has small inaccuracy but is usefull, open and free too use.
 It is usefull not only as map, but also as a database.
 E.g. I can find opening hours of my hairdresser with one shot query -)
 ```sql
 SELECT * FROM nodes_tags WHERE id IN (
 SELECT id FROM nodes_tags WHERE value LIKE '%by sam%');